 Replacing the old roof can add more height while adding roof windows or large, sliding/folding, glazed doors will fill the room with natural light – bringing the outdoors in and instantly modernising the space.
 Proceed with caution though- although it may seem logical to ‘blanket glaze’ the whole extension, it’s much more effective to place your glazing strategically for maximum impact and benefit.

 How can an architect help update my old extension?

 Out of date, stylistic features are usually fairly straight forward to fix, but if an extension has been designed with bad space planning, too low ceilings or poorly placed windows it can often feel dated quickly and require some real thought and expertise to improve.
 An architect will design every detail of the space to ensure it will be functional when updated- even something as small as a plug socket in the wrong place can make a space less liveable.

 Likewise, though you may think your extension needs a full overhaul, it might be that a poor quality build, fitted with cheap, uPVC, or low-grade framed doors is making it look shabby and old before its time.
 Your architect should be able to advise where to save money and where to splurge so that, if you want to sell up in 10 years, the extension will be an asset, not an eyesore.

 How do I ensure the updates I make won’t date quickly?

-Generally speaking, when there’s no functional basis for a stylistic decision, we find that they usually date more quickly so the key is spotting the trends that are not only stylish, but add real functional value to your home.
-For example, while folding and sliding doors have become undeniably popular over the past few years, and may yet fall out of favour, they are a functional and practical option to bring more light into a space- which are qualities that rarely date.
+Generally speaking, when there’s no functional basis for a stylistic decision, we find that they usually date more quickly so the key is spotting the trends that are not only stylish but add real functional value to your home.
+For example, while folding and sliding doors have become undeniably popular over the past few years, and may yet fall out of favour, they are a functional and practical option to bring more light into the space – which are qualities that rarely date.